Rhetoric I

 Full-year course.
-The first year of a three-year high school sequence.
-Introduction to the techniques of persuasive writing.
-The initial focus is on sentence and paragraph construction; students then move on to the progymnasmata exercises (narrative, description, fable, proverb, anecdote, refutation/confirmation, commonplace, praise and blame, comparison, speech-in-character) to teach thesis establishment, development, and support; the year concludes with the construction of a persuasive piece following the pattern established by Aristotle in Rhetoric.
+Rhetoric I is the first year of a three-year high school sequence.
+Students are introduced to the techniques of persuasive writing.
+The initial focus of the course is on sentence and paragraph construction; students then move on to the progymnasmata exercises (narrative, description, fable, proverb, anecdote, refutation/confirmation, commonplace, praise and blame, comparison, speech-in-character) to teach thesis establishment, development, and support; the year concludes with the construction of a persuasive piece following the pattern established by Aristotle in Rhetoric.
 Click here for an explanation of our writing and grammar curriculum, and sample course sequences.

 Prerequisite: Preparation for Rhetoric Writing, or, at least two years completed study in Expository Writing, using Writing With Skill, the Institute for Excellence in Writing, Classical Composition, or a comparable program.
 For help in placement, see our writing assessment, which will be evaluated by Academy writing instructors.